 I’ve studied and learned all about how the mind works in relation to optimal human performance.
-I have 2 Masters degrees, a PhD and thousands of hours of applied experience witnessing success in the field of performance psychology, including with myself.
+I have 2 Masters degrees, a PhD and thousands of hours of applied experience witnessing success in the field of performance psychology.
 I want to share all that I’ve learned with you because I am passionate about youth feeling encouraged in all that they do.
 I want each and every youth to be the best they can be; to perform and live unleashed.
 My more formal bio is below, but if you remember anything about me it’s that you matter to me, I know you are God’s masterpiece, and I want you to unleash your full potential from your God-given gifts!

 In her career, Dr. Roselle continues to see the positive effects that mental performance training can have on all aspects of human performance, including sports, performing arts , academics and the overall challenges of life.
-During her time at ACEP she did mental training with athletes in the Military Paralympic program and the United States Olympic Committee’s Warrior Games located in Colorado Springs, CO.
-She also worked with students in the combat medic program to enhance their academic performance and later completed training in the Learning Enhancement Program, which applied mental skills training to the academic environment.
+During her time at ACEP she was the team mental conditioning coach with athletes in the Military Paralympic program and the United States Olympic Committee’s Warrior Games located in Colorado Springs, CO.
+She also worked with students in the combat medic program at Walter Reed National Military Medical Center to enhance their academic performance and later completed training in the Learning Enhancement Program, which applied mental skills training to the academic environment.